cloudera/CML_AMP_Churn_Prediction/code/README.md

 * **Kernel** : Python 3
 * **Engine Profile** : 1 vCPU / 2 GiB

 Click **Start Run** and the experiment will be scheduled to build and run.
-Once the Run has completed, you can view the outputs that are tracked with the experiment using the `cdsw.track_metrics` function.
+Once the Run has completed, you can view the outputs that are tracked with the experiment using the `cml.metrics_v1.track_metrics` function.
 It's worth reading through the code to get a sense of what all is going on.

 ### 5 Serve Model